 As Nikki didn’t want to return to the corporate world, she searched and eventually found her way to sustain the lifestyle she wanted to have now.

 I read Nikki’s story about two months ago.
-She has written a book about her journey from an inexperienced backpacker to worldwide entrepreneur.
+She has written a book about her journey from an inexperienced backpacker to worldwide entrepreneur (check it out on Amazon!).
 And I loved this book.
 Because it’s a book about backpacking and a backpacker’s built business written BY A BACKPACKER.

 It’s fun.
 It’s helpful.
 And it’s easy to read.